What is CMMS software?

 Lower maintenance costs

-A CMMS system's robust reporting features allow you to track maintenance, labor, and inventory costs in one easy-to-navigate system.
+A CMMS system's robust reporting features allow you to track maintenance, labor, and inventory costs in one user-friendly system.
 Extraneous costs and labor hours can be associated with work orders, preventive maintenance tasks, inventory updates, and more to provide a holistic, real-time view of your maintenance expenses.
 You can use this data, and other reports, to gain insight into problem areas within your department, while discovering ways to cut costs and improve your bottom line.

-Make data-driven maintenance decisions
+Make informed, data-driven maintenance decisions